-- Games in the Crash Bandicoot and Ratchet & Clank series will often disable environmental hazards and/or move checkpoints if a player dies too often on one particular obstacle.
+- Games in the Crash Bandicoot series will often disable environmental hazards and/or move checkpoints if a player dies too often on one particular obstacle.

-- Ratchet & Clank also has a leveling system, and experience points are kept when you die.
+- Ratchet & Clank has a leveling system, and experience points are kept when you die.
 If you die a lot, you will end up getting stronger than if you played through the game without dying or revisiting old areas.
 In addition, dying against a single obstacle too many times will either disable it or have the checkpoint moved.

-- The Mega Man Zero series assigned you a rank after every mission based on how well you completed it.
+- Mega Man Zero: The series assigns you a rank after every mission based on how well you completed it.
 If you fought a boss while having an A or S rank, the boss used new, stronger attacks which Zero would gain for himself after winning the battle.

-- The Spyro the Dragon series also scaled difficulty depending on the skill of the player.
-Weirdly, this resulted in an individual playing on the lowest difficulty setting to be incapable of completing the third game 100%.
+- Spyro the Dragon: The series scales difficulty depending on the skill of the player.
+Unfortunately, this results in an individual playing on the lowest difficulty setting being incapable of completing the third game 100%.
 Thankfully the third game also has cheat codes to adjust the difficulty for you (O, Square, Right, Left, Right, Square, O, X for Medium, and O, Square, Right, Left, Right, Square, O, Square for Hard).